citrix/citrix-daas-rest-go/citrixorchestration/docs/RebootCycleRequestModel.md

 HasWarningRepeatIntervalMinutes returns a boolean if a field has been set.

+### SetWarningRepeatIntervalMinutesNil

+`func (o *RebootCycleRequestModel) SetWarningRepeatIntervalMinutesNil(b bool)`

+ SetWarningRepeatIntervalMinutesNil sets the value for WarningRepeatIntervalMinutes to be an explicit nil

+### UnsetWarningRepeatIntervalMinutes
+`func (o *RebootCycleRequestModel) UnsetWarningRepeatIntervalMinutes()`

+UnsetWarningRepeatIntervalMinutes ensures that no value is present for WarningRepeatIntervalMinutes, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)